turingschool/backend_mod_1_prework/section1/reflection.md

 * I'd like to "take care" of my brain more and also start incorporating short breaks.
 I think I take care of brain but I could be doing a better job.
 I am horrible at taking breaks.
 On previous jobs sometimes I would hardly stop for lunch.
 This comes from working an entire summer in the mountains not taking breaks ever!
 I would like to start doing more of everything on the list.
 Something I have started doing is adopting the growth mindset.

 2. How would you print the string `"Hello World!"` to the terminal?
-* Using a .rb file, use the code puts "Hello World!".
+* Using a .rb file, use the code `puts "Hello World!"`.
 Then, in the terminal, I would run the command ruby <file name.rb>

 3. What character is used to indicate comments in a ruby file?
 * `#`

 4. Explain the difference between an integer and a float?
 * An integer is a whole number such as 1, 5, 5938, 999, 0.
 A float is a number with a decimal point such as 1.93, 659.2928, 0.92828, 2.4